-The Neo Smartpen M1+ is one of the few we tested that is rounded, like a normal pen, making it very easy to write with.
-Other than the pen shape, the M1+'s functionality is largely indistinguishable from the Neo N2 and it costs less.
+The Neo Smartpen M1+ is one of the few products we tested with a round shape, like a normal pen.
+This makes it very easy to write with.
+Other than the pen shape, the M1+'s functionality is largely indistinguishable from the Neo N2 — and it costs less.
 They both turn on when you start writing or press power, and can be linked to the Neo Studio App to show your writing in real-time when connected or whenever they are paired after the fact.
 You can transcribe your writings into text one page at a time, edit your line strength and colors in the app, and record audio to sync with your notes.
-Scribblings are handily arranged by notebook (as well as Google Calendar or Outlook-synced planner) to easily distribute around your digital world.
+Scribblings are handily arranged by notebook (as well as Google Calendar or Outlook-synced planner) to easily distribute to your digital world.
 The app works in conjunction with this pen extremely well.

 The Rocketbook Smart Notebook and Pen is reusable in a way that really does save paper, unlike most of the options we tested.
 It's a notebook/whiteboard mashup with sneaky tech features.
-Recording your notes, drawings and charts is a three-step process — write, scan, and send.
+Recording your notes, drawings, and charts is a three-step process — write, scan, and send.
 The pen is small, easy to grip, and feels like writing with a thin-tipped Sharpy on plastic.
 Its eraser works perfectly, and you can buy all sorts of pretty colors or just edit them in with the app.
 The app scans your pages by picking up the corners of the Rocketbook, cutting out any background.
 Then you can send pages to cloud storage or set up the shortcut symbols at the bottom of each page to do so automatically.
 You can also capture whiteboard notes by placing reusable stickers that Rocketbook calls Beacons in each corner.